Periodontal Gum Disease Treatment In

 One of the most prevalent dental issues is the onset of periodontal or gum disease.
 Due to excess bacteria that accumulate in the crevices in teeth and between teeth, plaque can build up on the teeth, eventually turning into tarter, if not corrected.
 Gum disease can be detrimental to the teeth, causing the gums to recede which can lead to bone loss and weakening of the tooth structure.
-However, at Whispering Creek Dental, our team of dentists in Gilbert, Arizona for the Periodontal disease can help stop gum disease in its tracks and get our patients back on the road to improved dental health.
+However, at Whispering Creek Dental, our team of dentists in Sioux City, IA for the Periodontal disease can help stop gum disease in its tracks and get our patients back on the road to improved dental health.

 The most important step in treating and preventing gum disease is keeping the teeth and gums free of harmful bacteria.
 This starts with regular brushing and flossing at home, with additional professional general dentistry treatments at our office.
 For those with gum disease, we can stop or slow the damage by offering advanced treatments such a root planing and scaling.
 It is our goal to ensure that we help all our patients control and stop gum disease to protect their beautiful smile.

 One of the first symptoms of gum disease, or gingivitis, is bleeding during brushing.
 This is caused by red, inflamed gums that are reacting to the bacterial infection residing in the mouth.
 When food is left trapped in the teeth, it breeds bacteria that cause plaque, which will turn to tarter if left unchecked.
 Tarter can only be removed with special tools at a dental office and is part of gum disease treatment and prevention.